-The following sections of this report examine the behaviors of FERS participants across a five-year timeframe ending December 31, 2013 and through the lens of six demographic filters: age, tenure, salary, gender, race and ethnicity, and education.
-The exhibits and narratives display the relationships between these demographic factors and the following participant behaviors: participation and automatic enrollment, contribution deferral rates, investment allocation and activity, and loan and hardship withdrawal usage.
+The following sections of this report examine the behaviors of FERS participants across a fiveyear timeframe ending December 31, 2013 and through the lens of six demographic filters - age, tenure, salary, gender, race and ethnicity, and education.
+The exhibits and narratives display the relationships between these demographic factors and these participant behaviors: participation and automatic enrollment; contribution deferral rates; investment allocation and activity; and loan and hardship withdrawal usage.